datacommonsorg/docsite/glossary.md

 - **Meta Content Framework (MCF)**

 A simple format used to represent graph data, used extensively in Data Commons due to its simple readability.
-For more information, see [the Data Commons guide to MCF](/contributing/background/mcf_format.html).